hoytech/lmdbxx/README.md

 ### Pointer-based

-If you wish to avoid the copying and have the `string_view` point directly to an existing block of memory, you can use `ptr_to_sv`:
+If you wish to avoid the copying and have the `string_view` point directly to an existing block of memory, you can use `ptr_to_sv` (note that the templated type is optional here since it can be inferred from the pointer type):

       uint64_t val = 123456;
       mydb.put(txn, "some_key", lmdb::ptr_to_sv(&val));

 Note that you are responsible for managing the backing memory, and you should ensure that it is valid for as long as you need the constructed `string_view`.

-Similarly, you can cast a pointer directly into the LMDB mapped memory by using `ptr_from_sv`:
+Similarly, you can get a pointer pointing into the LMDB mapped memory by using `ptr_from_sv`:
-After you have stored a value, you can access it with `from_sv`:

       std::string_view view;
       mydb.get(txn, "some_key", view);
       uint64_t *ptr = lmdb::ptr_from_sv<uint64_t>(view);

-`ptr_from_sv` will throw an `MDB_BAD_VALSIZE` exception if the view isn't the expected size (in this case, 8 bytes).

 Since the returned pointer is pointing into LMDB's mapped memory, you should not use this pointer after the transaction has been terminated, or after performing any write operations on the DB.

+As with `from_sv`, `ptr_from_sv` will throw an `MDB_BAD_VALSIZE` exception if the view isn't the expected size (in this case, 8 bytes).

 ## Interfaces